NicoLobato/Transcriptomics-data_Supervised-learning-models/treatment_lasso.md

 print(cv.lasso$lambda.min) # 0.3468004
 ```

-Therefore, this is the optimal lambda value (which minimises the classification error) that will be used to fit the final model.
+Therefore, this is the optimal lambda value (which minimizes the classification error) that will be used to fit the final model.

 ## Fit the final model on the training data